Recording Metal Guitar: A Guide to Low Tunings & Tone - Nail The Mix

 A standard compressor will react to the loudest part of your signal—which, with low-tuned guitars, is always the low-end “chug.”
 This can cause the mids and highs to “pump” unnaturally.

 With a multi-band compressor like the FabFilter Pro-MB, you can apply heavy compression only to the low-end (say, below 250Hz).
 This keeps your palm mutes tight and consistent without squashing the bite and aggression in your midrange.
 It gives you incredible control over the dynamics.
 For a deeper dive into this, explore our hub on Metal Compression Secrets.
+To see this approach in action on some of the heaviest music being made today, check out how Josh Schroeder uses dynamic multiband compression on Lorna Shore’s guitars.

 Multi-band Distortion